-- Tracking pupils' progress, including by using provision maps - Carrying out the review stage of the graduated approach in every cycle of SEN support - Using pupil questionnaires - Monitoring by the SENDCO - Quality assurance by the Strategic Trust Inclusion Manager - Holding annual reviews for pupils with EHC plans - Getting feedback from the pupil and their parents
+- Tracking pupils' progress, including by using provision maps

+- Carrying out the review stage of the graduated approach in every cycle of SEN support

+- Using pupil questionnaires

+- Monitoring

+by

+the

+SENCO

+- ullet Quality assurance by the Strategic Trust Inclusion Manager

+- Holding annual reviews for pupils with EHC plans

+• Getting feedback from the pupil and their parents

-9. EXPERTISE & TRAINING OF STAFF
+8. EXPERTISE & TRAINING OF STAFF

 Training will regularly be provided to teaching and support staff.
-The Headteacher and the SENDCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.
+The Headteacher and the SENCO will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.

-10. LINKS WITH EXTERNAL PROFESSIONAL AGENCIES
+9. LINKS WITH EXTERNAL PROFESSIONAL AGENCIES

-The school recognises that it won't be able to meet all the needs of every pupil.
-Whenever necessary the school will work with external support services such as:
+Each school recognises that it won't be able to meet all the needs of every pupil.
+Whenever necessary each school will work with external support services such as:

 - Speech and language therapists

 - Specialist teachers or support services

 - Educational psychologists

 - Occupational therapists or physiotherapists

 - General practitioners or paediatricians

 - School nurses

 - Child and adolescent mental health services (CAMHS)

 - Education welfare officers

-• Social services
+- Social services

-11. ADMISSION & ACCESSIBILITY ARRANGEMENTS
+10. ADMISSION & ACCESSIBILITY ARRANGEMENTS

-11.1 Admission arrangements
+Admission arrangements

-For more information around the school's arrangements for the admission of prospective pupils with SEN or a disability, click to see the admissions policy here and will give further information on:
+For more information around each school's arrangements for the admission of prospective pupils with SEN or a disability, see the admissions policy on the school's website.

-11.2 Accessibility arrangements
+Accessibility arrangements

-The accessibility policy and plan can be found here
+The accessibility policy and plan can be found on each school's website and will give further information on:

-The steps taken to prevent disabled pupils from being treated less favourably than other pupils

-The facilities provided to help disabled pupils access your school, including the provision of auxiliary aids and services
+- The steps taken to prevent disabled pupils from being treated less favourably than other pupils. - The facilities provided to help disabled pupils access your school, including the provision of auxiliary aids and services.

-12. COMPLAINTS ABOUT SEND PROVISION
+11. COMPLAINTS ABOUT SEND PROVISION

-Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the class teacher.
+Where parents have concerns about the school's SEND provision, they should first raise their concerns informally with the class teacher/SENCO.
 We will try to resolve the complaint informally in the first instance.
 If this does not resolve their concerns, parents are welcome to submit their complaint formally.

-Formal complaints about SEND provision in our school will be handled in line with the school's complaints policy please click here.
+Formal complaints about SEND provision in our school will be handled in line with the Trust's Complaints Policy available on the school website.